connectivecpp/chops-net-ip/README.md

 ### Shared Buffer

 Reference counted byte buffer classes are used within Chops Net, but can be useful in other contexts.
+These classes are based on example code inside Chris Kohlhoff's Asio library (see [References Section](#references)).

-A detailed overview of the utilities is [available here](doc/utility.md).
+A detailed overview of the utility classes is [available here](doc/utility.md).

 # C++ Language Requirements and Alternatives